16 min read

 Check out these two passages linking back to an article with a slug /white-hat-link-building:

-example of natural and overoptimized anchor
+Natural and overoptimized anchor text example

 Conclusion